Health/Wellness, Heart Health, Patient Blog | Aug 15 2022

 Omega-3 fatty acids: An essential nutrient

 Omega-3 fatty acids are essential, meaning our bodies are not able to produce them on their own.
-They must be obtained them from the foods we consume.
+They must be obtained from the foods we consume.
 Omega-3 fatty acids are a group of polyunsaturated fats that are needed for many functions in our body.
 Omega-3s are an important part of the membranes that surround every cell in the body.
-They are also serve important functions in the heart, blood vessels, lungs, immune system, and endocrine system.
+They also serve important functions in the heart, blood vessels, lungs, immune system, and endocrine system.

 Food sources

 There are three types of omega-3 fatty acids.
 The omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are found in seafood.
 Alpha-linolenic acid (ALA) is found in plant-based foods like canola and soy.
 Below are the foods richest in omega-3 fatty acids.
-If you are pregnant or breastfeeding, talk to your doctor about limiting the amount of high mercury fish you consume.
+If you are pregnant or breastfeeding, talk to your doctor about limiting the amount of high-mercury fish you consume.

-• Fish and other seafood- especially cold-water fatty fish including salmon, trout, tuna, mackerel, herring, and sardines
+- Fish and other seafood- especially cold-water fatty fish including salmon, trout, tuna, mackerel, herring, and sardines

-• Nuts and seeds- flaxseeds, chia seeds, walnuts
+- Nuts and seeds- flaxseeds, chia seeds, walnuts

-• Plant oils- flaxseed oil, soybean oil, canola oil
+- Plant oils- flaxseed oil, soybean oil, canola oil

-• Fortified foods- certain brands of milk, soy beverages, eggs, yogurt, and infant formula
+- Fortified foods- certain brands of milk, soy beverages, eggs, yogurt, and infant formula

 Benefits

-• Reducing risk of cardiovascular disease
+- Reducing the risk of cardiovascular disease

-• Reducing risk of blood clots
+- Reducing the risk of blood clots

-• Reducing plaque build-up in the arteries
+- Reducing plaque build-up in the arteries

-• Lowering triglyceride levels
+- Lowering triglyceride levels

-• Reducing harmful inflammation in the body that can lead to hardening of the arteries
+- Reducing harmful inflammation in the body that can lead to hardening of the arteries

 Is supplementation necessary?

 The American Heart Association recommends that the average person eats 6-8 ounces of fatty fish per week to obtain adequate amounts of omega-3 fatty acids.
-If you have heart disease, it is recommended that you have 1 gram of EPA (eicosapentenoic acid) + DHA (docosahaenoic acid) found in fish daily.
+If you have heart disease, it is recommended that you have 1 gram of EPA (eicosapentaenoic acid) + DHA (docosahexaenoic acid) found in fish daily.
 If you do not eat fish, due to allergy or dislike, you may want to discuss taking a supplement with your doctor.

 If you can consume two servings of fish a week as well as a moderate amount of flaxseed, walnuts, and canola oil, you should be able to obtain adequate omega-3 fatty acids through diet alone.
-A registered dietitian is a great resource in determining the adequacy of your current diet as well as helping you plan a diet rich in omega- 3 fatty acids for optimal heart health.
+A registered dietitian is a great resource in determining the adequacy of your current diet as well as helping you plan a diet rich in omega-3 fatty acids for optimal heart health.

 If you have more questions about omega-3 fatty acids, it’s always a great idea to speak with a registered dietitian.
 Registered dietitians are the only credentialed experts qualified to address your unique health questions.
-Click here to request a direct consultation with a dietitian today!

 References: